mw5868/Datanauts/README.md

 # Datanauts
 For Datanaut code during the monthly activities.
+I will edit this in Atom.